 Now that I had the old parts for a new accessory, I was ready to start updating the discarded containers ~ from forgotten and unloved to a restyled and reloved addition to our home decor.

-My vision was to update this discarded container from dull brown metal to bright deep blue.
+My vision was to update these discarded containers from dull brown metal to bright deep blue.
 I wanted the metal feet to be changed from dull brass to bright gold.
 My color inspiration was the blue and white vases that I bought at AtHome a few months ago.

-You need some container that you want to update.
+You need some containers that you want to update.
 Here are the additional supplies that I needed for this project.
 Fortunately, I had almost everything I needed.

 - drop cloth or newspaper to protect your work surface

 - paint type and color of choice ~ since I wanted a deep, but bright blue, this was one thing I didn’t have on hand.
-Since I didn’t have a blue color on hand, and time was of the essence, I made my first trip to Joann.
-(Yes, all the employees wore masks, all guests had to wear masks and only 15 people were allowed in the store.)
+Since I didn’t have a blue color on hand, and time was of the essence, I made a trip to Joann.
 I found the color I liked in DecorArt Acrylic Paint.
 The color is Royal Navy.
 It’s a deep, rich blue.

 - painter’s tape ~ for taping off the feet.